-5.1 The Local Government Act 2003 requires the Council to have regard to the Prudential Code and to set Prudential Indicators for the next three years.
-The 2019/20 Prudential Indicators were considered by Cabinet at their meeting on 13 February 2019 and approved at the Council meeting on 7 March 2019.
+- 5.1 The Local Government Act 2003 requires the council to have regard to the Prudential Code and to set Prudential Indicators for the next three years.
+The 2021/22 Prudential Indicators were considered by Cabinet at their meeting on 17 February 2021 and are due to be approved at the Council meeting on 11 March 2021. - 5.2 The key objective of the Prudential Code is to ensure, within a clear framework, that the capital investment plans of local authorities are affordable, prudent and sustainable.
+In exceptional cases, its purpose

-- 5.2 The key objective of the Prudential Code is to ensure, within a clear framework, that the capital investment plans of local authorities are affordable, prudent and sustainable.
-In exceptional cases, its purpose may be to demonstrate that that there is a danger of not ensuring this, so that the authority concerned can take remedial action. - 5.3 In order to demonstrate compliance with the CIPFA Code of Practice for Treasury Management, the Council must approve a Policy Statement, Treasury Management Practices, a Treasury Management and Investment Strategy, an MRP Policy Statement and a Capital Strategy setting out how the Council will seek to achieve its Treasury Management policies, together with details of how these activities are managed and controlled. - 5.4 It is also a requirement of the Code of Practice that the full Council agrees the Treasury Management and Annual Investment Strategy, the MRP Policy Statement and the Capital Strategy for the forthcoming financial year.
-The 2019/20 Strategies and MRP Policy Statement are attached at Appendix 3, 4 and 5.
+- may be to demonstrate that that there is a danger of not ensuring this, so that the authority concerned can take remedial action. - 5.3 In order to demonstrate compliance with the CIPFA Code of Practice for Treasury Management, the Council must approve a Policy Statement, Treasury Management Practices, a Treasury Management and Investment Strategy, an MRP Policy Statement and a Capital Strategy setting out how the council will seek to achieve its Treasury Management policies, together with details of how these activities are managed and controlled. - 5.4 It is also a requirement of the Code of Practice that the full Council agrees the Treasury Management and Annual Investment Strategy, the MRP Policy Statement and the Capital Strategy for the forthcoming financial year.
+The 2021/22 Strategies and MRP Policy Statement are attached at Appendix 3, 4 and 5.

-Financial and legal implications Finance There are no direct financial implications arising from the adoption of the Capital Strategy, Treasury Management Policy Statement and Treasury Management Practices.
-The Prudential Code allows capital investment to proceed within prudent limits where the Council can fund it from its own resources and external revenue streams.
-Legal This report ensures that the legal requirements contained in the Codes of Practice and Local Government Act 2003 are fulfilled.
+Financial and legal implications Finance There are no direct financial implications arising from the adoption of the Treasury Management Policy Statement and Treasury Management Practices.
+The Prudential Code allows capital investment to proceed within prudent limits where the council can fund it from its own resources and external revenue streams.
+Legal The approval of the recommendation will ensure that the CIPFA Code of Practice on Treasury Management and statutory requirements have been complied with.